Mehdibabaeii/BVG-7003-Devoir-2--Seq2VCF/README.md

 ## Log Files and Troubleshooting

-- Logs are generated at each step, stored in `logs/`.
+- Logs are generated at each step.
 - Check logs for error messages to troubleshoot issues:
   - Ensure input files are correctly formatted and indexed.
   - Verify dependencies are properly installed.